railwayapp/docs/src/pages/develop/cli.md

 <PriorityBoardingBanner />

-The Railway CLI is currently undergoing an overhaul to improve the user experience and to make it easier to maintain.
+The Railway CLI is currently undergoing an overhaul to improve the user experience and to make it easier to maintain (it uses our new Public API vs our undocumented v1 routes).
 The new CLI is written in Rust and is currently undergoing a beta in Priority Boarding.
 You can find the new CLI [here](https://github.com/railwayapp/cliv3) with instructions on how to install it.
 (Script coming soon.)

 ### Differences between v2 and v3